-The College of Veterinary Medicine offers graduate study leading to the degree of Master of Science with majors in the departments of Basic Medical Sciences, Veterinary Pathobiology and Veterinary Clinical Sciences.
-The departments of Basic Medical Sciences and Veterinary Pathobiology also offer the Doctor of Philosophy degree.
+The College of Veterinary Medicine offers graduate study leading to the degree of Master of Science or the Doctor of Philosophy with majors in the departments of Basic Medical Sciences, Veterinary Pathobiology and Veterinary Clinical Sciences.
 At Purdue, research opportunities exist in many phases of veterinary medicine.

 Research and teaching assistantships and fellowships are available for a limited number of graduate students in allied fields.
 Graduate students who are candidates for degrees from this school must be graduates of an approved veterinary college or have had equivalent training in basic medical sciences and must qualify to carry advanced courses.
 Graduates in other fields may be accepted with the approval of the appropriate department head if they have had sufficient training in biological sciences.
 Prospective graduate students can obtain more detailed information on the Graduate School website.

 Clinical training programs are available in the Department of Veterinary Clinical Sciences.
 Those interested in more details about these programs should write directly to the head of the department.